virtualsquare/virtualsquare.github.io/status.md

 ### TODO:
   * vde-2: close the bug #965872 (Removal of obsolete debhelper compat 5 and 6). debhelper compat is 10.
   * fuse-umfuse-ext2, vdetelweb: update debhelper
-  * vdeplug4: promote from experimental to sid/unstable
-  * purelic: FTBFS the latest version on GITHUB should fix the remaining incompatibilities
+  * purelibc: FTBFS the latest version on GITHUB should fix the remaining incompatibilities
   * fuse-umfuse-iso9660:  FTBFS. libumlib is a requirement (in debian/control and configure.ac but it seems it is not needed at all. please ck).
   * libvpoll-eventfd on salsa is ready to be submitted in new for SID
-  * vdeplug_slirp, vdeplug_vdels, vdeplug_vlan, vdeplug_agno can be packaged
+  * vdeplug_slirp, vdeplug_vdels, vdeplug_vlan, vdeplug_agno, vdeplug_pcap can be packaged
-  * libexecs: move to the set of virtualsquare team packages
+  * libexecs: move to the set of virtualsquare team packages (convert from autotools to cmake + create salsa repo)

+  * vuos: fix module/submodule install path to support multi arch.
+To be packaged
+  * fusefatfs: to be packaged (after vuos?)
+  * vufusearchive: to be packaged (after vuos).
+  * libnlq: docs/man missing, to be packaged

+  * nsutils? change cmdline syntax? convert from autotools to cmake.
+Is this meaningful in Debian? compare with lsns

 ### packaged projects
-#### Debian unstable/testing
+#### Debian SID/testing
+	* vdeplug4
   * cado
   * vdens
   * libvdeplirp